 The Board has determined that each Audit Committee member is independent, as independence for audit committee members is defined by the SEC and the NYSE, is "financially literate" as defined by the NYSE and has accounting or related financial management expertise.
-The Board has determined that Mr. Schmidt, Chairperson of the Audit Committee, is an audit committee financial expert as defined by the SEC.
-The Audit Committee met eight times in 2013.
+The Board has determined that each of Mr. Schmidt,

+Chairperson of the Audit Committee, and Mr. Swienton is an audit committee financial expert as defined by the SEC.
+The Audit Committee met eight times in 2015.
+All members of the Audit Committee attended in excess of 75% of the Audit Committee meetings held when they were Committee members in 2015.